Taylor Lautner: Personal life

-Lautner has an intricate workout plan, which was covered by Men's Health, and has a specific diet after developing his body for The Twilight Saga: New Moon.
-In addition, he still practices and trains in martial arts regularly.
-He has stated that he is drug- and alcohol-free.
+Lautner has an intensive workout regimen, which was profiled by Men's Health, and follows a specific diet developed while preparing for his role in The Twilight Saga: New Moon.
+As of the early 2010s, he continued to train in martial arts regularly.
+Around the same time, Lautner stated that he does not use drugs or alcohol.

 Lautner is a fan of the Detroit Lions.

-While filming Valentine's Day in October 2009, Lautner began a romantic relationship with co-star Taylor Swift; they broke up later that year.
-After filming Abduction with Lily Collins, he began dating her in November 2010.
-They split in September 2011.
-From 2013 to 2015 he was in a relationship with Canadian actress and Tracers co-star Marie Avgeropoulos.
-Lautner began dating actress and Scream Queens co-star Billie Lourd in December 2016; the two split in July 2017.
+While filming Valentine's Day in October 2009, Lautner began a romantic relationship with his co-star Taylor Swift; they ended the relationship later that year.
+After working with Lily Collins on Abduction, he began dating her in November 2010, and they separated in September 2011.
+From 2013 to 2015, he was in a relationship with Canadian actress and Tracers co-star Marie Avgeropoulos.
+Lautner began dating actress and Scream Queens co-star Billie Lourd in December 2016; they separated in July 2017.

-In 2018, Lautner announced that he was dating Taylor "Tay" Dome, a nurse from California.
-The pair married on November 11, 2022, in California.
-Lautner previously stated Dome would take his last name upon marriage, making her name also Taylor Lautner.
+Lautner announced in 2018 that he was in a relationship with Taylor Dome, a nurse.
+The couple married on November 11, 2022, at Epoch Estate Wines in California.
+Before their wedding, Lautner stated that Dome planned to take his surname, resulting in both partners being named Taylor Lautner.
+She often goes by the nickname "Tay", which helps distinguish between them.
+In September 2026, their first child, a daughter, was born.